 Graph types in performance reports

 Read along the X-, Y1- and Y2-axes.
-If you mouse over a specific segment of the circle or pie, a statistical bubble appears with information about the metrics you have selected for that specific intersection in the report and the date for that point on the graph.
+If you mouse over a point of intersection in the line graph, a statistical bubble appears with information about the metrics you have selected for that specific intersection in the report and the date for that point on the graph.